ADU Zoning Ordinance Amendment

 The County implements new state housing laws as they are adopted.
 To support implementation, the County has developed and distributed fact sheets, guidance materials, and permit resources to help applicants navigate regulations.

-As part of the current update, County staff will incorporate additional legislation passed in 2023 and 2024.
-In addition, staff is working to reformat and reorganize the ADU section of the Zoning Ordinance to improve clarity and make the regulations more user-friendly for applicants.
+As part of the current update, County staff incorporated additional legislation passed in 2023 and 2024.
+In addition, staff reformatted and reorganized the ADU section of the Zoning Ordinance to improve clarity and make the regulations more user-friendly for applicants.

 Specific legislative updates include: